seanmurphy355/Project-Display/README.md

 # Terminal-Games
-This repository holds some of my past coding projects in C++/Usage of c++ structs
+This repository holds some of my past coding projects in C++ and Structs

 ### Built With